logm1lo/Shodafinder/README.md

     or press here: https://www.zoomeye.org/searchResult?q=iconhash%3A%20%221234567890%22
 ```

 ## How to Contribute
-  1. Clone repo and create a new branch: ```$ git checkout https://github.com/logm1lo/Shodafinder -b name_for_new_branch```.
+1. Clone the repo and create a new branch:

+    ```sh
+    git checkout https://github.com/logm1lo/Shodafinder -b name_for_new_branch
+    ```

-  2. Make changes and test
+2. Make changes and test.

-  3. Submit Pull Request with comprehensive description of changes
+3. Submit a Pull Request with a comprehensive description of changes.

 Pull requests are welcome.
-For major changes, please open an issue first
-to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

 ## License